 Vision & History

 Now the largest academic department at Texas A&M University, Health and Kinesiology has a long, vibrant history.
 The department started as Physical Education in the Athletic Department at the Agricultural and Mechanical College of Texas, with the head football coach serving as the department head.
-Since being separated from the Athletic Department in 1937, nine individuals have served as Department Head:
+Since being separated from the Athletic Department in 1937, ten individuals have served as Department Head:

 - W. L. Penberthy, 1937-1947